omnetpp/docs.omnetpp.org/docs/tutorials/tictoc/index.md

 # Introduction

-This tutorial to guides you through building and working with an example simulation model, showing you along the way some of the commonly used OMNeT++ features.
+This tutorial guides you through building and working with an example simulation model, showing you along the way some of the commonly used OMNeT++ features.